-CDM M SPM Menu Option Function Sys Program To program the system Backup To make a backup copy of your system programming and store it on diskette or on hard disk Boards Shows which modules (port boards) are in each slot of the control unit and allows you to assign boards to slots Print Opts Directs reports to the printer or to the PC for storage on diskette or hard disk Monitor Restricted to use by your technical support organization Maintenance Restricted to use by your technical support organization and qualified technicians Restore To restore your system programming from diskette or hard disk Pass-Thru (IS II/III only) To make a remote connection, through the control unit, to an IS II/III PC to administer applications on the IS II/III PC.
-Password To change the password for remote entry into the system.
-Language To select a language (English, French, or Spanish) for the console simulation window on the PC.
+SPM Menu Option Function Sys Program To program the system Backup To make a backup copy of your system programming and store it on a floppy disk or on hard disk Boards Shows which modules (port boards) are in each slot of the control unit and allows you to assign boards to slots Print Opts Directs reports to the printer or to the PC for storage on a floppy disk or on hard disk Monitor Restricted to use by your technical support organization Maintenance Restricted to use by your technical support organization and qualified technicians Restore To restore your system programming from floppy disk or from hard disk Pass-Thru (IS II/III only) To make a remote connection, through the control unit, to an IS II/III PC to program applications on the IS II/III PC Password To change the password for remote entry into the system Language To select a language (English, French, or Spanish) for the console simulation window on the PC.
 (There is also a Language option available on the System Programming menu that allows you to set the system language.)

-^{} SPM option only.
+\ SPM option only.
 Not available on the MLX-20L system programming console.
 To be used only by qualified service personnel.